gallantries/video-library/docs/events/testevent/test-event.md

     description: your first intro
     trainings:
       - icebreaker:
-          prompt: "Introduce yourself and tell us your favorite science fun fact!"
+          - prompt: "Introduce yourself and tell us your favorite science fun fact!"
-          channel_link: example  # defaults to the event channel if not set, and #social if no event channel set
-          channel_name: "#mychannel"
+            channel: "mychannel"
             certificate: false  # set this if you would like to encourage participation in icebreakers in order to receive certificate
       - session: webinars
       - session: sequence-analysis/quality-control
   module2: